New around here?

 Start by logging in.

-There’s no better time of the year to grab a warm mug and gather with those you love.
-With shorter days in our midst, you’ll be happy to know how to capture your best experiences — inside.
-To accomplish this on an iPhone, seek out a light source (could be a lamp, your well lit tree, etc.) and tap to focus on the light.
-Drag down the exposure to make a moody, yet peaceful, photo.
-Looking to create blur?
-Put your camera into portrait mode and back away from the subject (at least eight feet away).
+Here's how: With the camera app pulled up on an iPhone, seek out a light source (think: a lamp, your well lit tree, etc.) and tap to focus on the light.
+You should see an exposure meter (small sun) pop up next to your focus box.
+Simply drag down the exposure to make a moody, yet peaceful, photo.
+If you're looking to create a little blur, put your camera into portrait mode and back at least eight feet away from the subject.

 When you’re in the mindset to document the season, you’ll find that your camera roll fills with images that make your heart skip an extra beat.
 Make sure to capture details of your days: the big, the little, the messy, the joyous.
-Welcome in both the good and the bad images —finding beauty in the blurry and authenticy in the imperfection.
-The entire story will be waiting on your camera roll for you to revisit, year round.
+It's the simplest of holiday photography tips that's seemingly always forgotten.

 Here's how: Welcome both the good and the "bad" images (no such thing in our book!), finding beauty in the blurry and authenticy in imperfection.
 Don't overthink it — don't overpose it.
 Just let events unfold naturally and capture the magic of those in-between moments.
 The moments that might slip your mind without a photo, but are sure to bring a smile to your face.

 And while you're at it, don't forget to share!
 Just tag us on Instagram using @artifactuprising or #TellOn.
 You can even submit your photo(s) for a chance to be featured in an upcoming article.